defencedog/radxazero3E/immich_Rockchip_VPU_NPU/README.md

-# Immich Migration to New Instance
+# Immich Migration & or New Setup for RK3566
 My source machine & destination machine has same Armbian OS except the former is *headless* & not overclocked to 2GHz
 ```
 OS: Armbian 25.5.2 noble aarch64